 Brad Barrett, Bass, is an active member of the Boston area jazz scene and is currently a doctoral candidate at New England Conservatory of Music in Contemporary Improvisation.

 Alex Barstow, Viola, is a graduate of the Five-Year Dual Degree Program at Tufts University and the New England Conservatory of Music, where he received a B.A. in Sociology and B.M. in Viola Performance in 2012.
 His viola studies include work with Carol Rodland, Marcus Thompson, and Paul Biss.
 As a lifelong resident of Massachusetts, he has been an active participant in the Boston arts scene, having ties to various arts institutions in the area, including the Boston Youth Symphony and the Pro Arte Chamber Orchestra.
-Alex is thrilled to be a part of the Conservatory Lab community where he has the opportunity to combine his interest in music, nonprofit management, and social justice.

 David Cordes, Early Childhood Music, is thrilled to begin his second year at Conservatory Lab as part of the El Sistema team.
 He brings a special focus on high-quality, developmentally appropriate musical experiences that help our youngest students lay the foundation for many years of music-infused learning.
 David recently finished one year as Assistant K-1 Teacher at Conservatory Lab with Becca Mason.
 He also taught Pre-K at the Charter School for Young Children in Hartford, CT.
 Additionally, David was awarded a Fellowship from New England Conservatory’s Community Performances and Partnerships Department to create and implement music and literacy programs for early childhood sites around Boston.
 David is an improvising double-bassist, and also plays ukulele, banjo, and guitar.
 He graduated from Wesleyan University with a BA in music where he focused on ethnomusicology and improvisation.
 In 2011, he earned a Master of Music degree from New England Conservatory’s Contemporary Improvisation Department.
 David recently completed Level 1 Certification at the Kodaly Music Institute of Boston.
 He enjoys singing while riding his bicycle.